gerwout/github-two-factor-auth-audit/README.md

 Configurable python script that checks 2fa for every Github user in your organization.
 It will create an overview of all the users that haven't enabled 2 factor authentication.
 It will send this overview to predefined email addresses.
+It can optionally send an email to the affected users with some instructions (i.e. SEND_EMAIL_TO_USERS and GITHUB_INSTRUCTIONS_DOC configuration settings).
 It has 2 optional arguments:
 --skip-sending-email Don't send an email, show it instead --dont-update-counter Don't update the alert counter in the sqlite database